 How will I be assessed?

-Assessments include written examinations, written assignments (including report writing), verbal presentation, practical examination, clinical assessment and the production of a research dissertation in year three.
+Assessments include written assignments (including report writing), visual and verbal presentations, practical examination, portfolio creation, clinical assessment and the production of a research dissertation in year three.

 What skills will I practise and develop?